 † Trade ally surveys are triggered by high importance ratings by participating customers to the trade ally or vendor.

+ǂ Navigant will limit on-site M&V on a case by case basis to reduce uncertainty for only the highest-impact projects.
+Navigant expects most or all of the projects to be verified using a combination of electric and gas billing data, additional trend data requested from the customer, and telephone verification of key inputs by the customer.
+This approach is not expected to impact the final realization rates, however may limit the amount of site-specific feedback available to explain the realization rates.

 Tracking System Review

-In line with changes to the RCx offerings and accelerated evaluation schedule for delivering tracking data to the evaluation team, Navigant will perform tracking system review and M&V project sampling quarterly in 2020.
-Initial feedback on sampled project files will occur within 45 days of their posting.
+In line with changes to the RCx offerings and accelerated evaluation schedule for delivering tracking data to the evaluation team, Navigant will perform tracking system review and M&V project sampling approximately quarterly in 2020.
+Initial feedback on sampled project files will occur within 45 days of their posting as outlined in the “CY2020 Gross Impact Research Waves” section below.
 Navigant will report periodic preliminary evaluated impact findings.

 The tracking system review, concurrent with the start of the impact analysis cycle, serves two key purposes.
 Primarily, it ensures that the fields provided in the tracking data are sufficient for the evaluation team to calculate savings for the targeted measures.
 Additionally, this review helps guarantee that the tracking data is consistent with the program’s data in eTRACK.
 This latter task will become increasingly important as eTRACK undergoes development and more closely reflects the tracking data Navigant receives.